Draco1js/assignment-to-pdf/README.md

 #!/usr/bin/env python3
 """
 Homework Helper Script
-- Compiles all C++ files in the current directory
+- Compiles all C/C++ files in the current directory
 - Runs each executable (with user input if needed)
 - Creates a documentation file with code and output for each question
 """